KappaSoftware/Kappa/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct (Spanish below)

 ## Our Pledge